 As the World Series got under way at Yankee Stadium, the Los Angeles Dodgers' players voted their approval of Ludtke doing interviews in their team's locker room.
 However, midway through the first World Series game, Major League Baseball overturned the Dodgers’ decision.
 MLB prohibited Ludtke from having access to players in either locker room and declared that no women reporter would be allowed to report from inside either team’s locker room.

 Following unsuccessful negotiations, Ludtke and Time, Inc. (the parent company of Sports Illustrated) sued MLB, seeking equal access to the players by claiming that baseball’s decision “deprived (Ludtke) of covering the sport in the same way as her male colleagues.”

 Nearly a year later, just in time for the 1978 World Series, U.S. District Judge Constance Baker Motley found in favor of Ludtke.
 Noting that basketball and hockey already allowed equal access for female reporters, Motley declared that baseball’s policies placed women sports reporters at a “severe competitive disadvantage” and ordered MLB to permit women the same access to the Yankee Stadium locker rooms that male reporters had.
 Baseball appealed Motley's decision, and it was upheld.
 By the time the 1978 Series began – with the Yankees and Dodgers competing again – equal access for women had been achieved.

-Beginning this spring, visitors to Diamond Dreams, the Hall of Fame’s exhibition about women in baseball, will be able to see Melissa Ludtke’s 1977 and 1978 press passes, which she has generously placed on long-term loan.
+Visitors to Diamond Dreams, the Hall of Fame’s exhibition about women in baseball, will be able to see Melissa Ludtke’s 1977 and 1978 press passes.

 John Odell is the curator of history and research for the National Baseball Hall of Fame and Museum